-If you’re active on social media or enjoy reading blogs, you’ll no doubt be aware of the popularity of quotes.
+If you’re active on social media or enjoy reading blogs, you’ve likely noticed how popular quotes have become.

-In this post we go through the advantages of adding quotes to your blog posts, how to add quotes using the block editor or classic editor, where to find quotes, and the etiquette of borrowing words from others.
+In this post we go through the advantages of adding quotes to your blog posts, where to find quotes, and the etiquette of borrowing words from others.
 We’ll also show you simple ways to create images to display your quotes.

 Why Weave Quotes Into Blog Posts?